llupa/doctrine-intro/README.md

 * We make Publisher - Address a read only interaction.
 * We change Book relationship fetching mechanism to better suit our needs.

+#### Add update command for Publisher

+In this commit we add an update command for the Publisher entity.
+The command offers us the possibility to immediately pick a [specific publisher](doc/command/publisher/update.md) and update their data, or look up [all publishers](doc/command/publisher/update-dunno.md) and then pick one.

+To keep things simple we will not add update commands for the remaining entities.
+With this command we can dissect all SQL instructions that Doctrine is executing in the background for us.
+It is good exercise to add the remaining commands yourself if you would like to test yourself.